Dongli99/PY-gui-gauge/README.md

 The Gauge Widget is a customizable graphical representation of a gauge, implemented using the Tkinter library in Python.
 It allows you to create visually appealing gauges with customizable parameters such as size, range, colors, and more.

-- The bar is not completed yet.
+- A previous sister project named VoiceDataGenerator please check this [repository](https://github.com/Dongli99/PY-voice-data-generator).
-- A sister project named VoiceDataGenerator please check this [repository](https://github.com/Dongli99/PY-voice-data-generator).
+- A following sister project of Time Series is coming soon.

 ## Features